napari/docs/docs/tutorials/fundamentals/installation.md

 If you prefer to manage packages with conda, napari is available on the conda-forge channel.
-We also recommend this path for users of arm64 macOS machines (Apple Silicon).
+We also recommend this path for users of arm64 macOS machines (Apple Silicon, meaning a processor with a name like "M1").
 You can install it with:

 ```sh
 conda install -c conda-forge napari